HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 #### public void SelectCaptionTrack(int playerIndex, int ccTrackIndex)
 Select a certain caption of a certain stream to be used.
 The possible caption tracks can be obtained from the tracks returned from the method **GetCaptionTrackList**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected void SetMaxBitrate(int playerIndex, int bitrate)
+Set a new maximum bitrate (in bits per second) of a specific track.
+This doesn't disable ABR.
+The possible tracks can be obtained from the tracks returned from the method GetTracks.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

+#### public void SelectTrack(int playerIndex, int trackIndex)
+Select a certain track of a certain stream to be used as the main track.
+The possible tracks can be obtained from the tracks returned from the method **GetTracks**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public HisPlayerAudioTrack[] GetAudioTrackList(int playerIndex)
 Provide information about all the audio tracks of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.